-8. BORROWING AUTHORITY
+9. BORROWING AUTHORITY

-The CARES Act temporarily increased borrowing authority from 12 times to 16 times the subscribed capital stock and surplus.
-The increase only applied during the period when the CARES Act was in effect, from March 27, 2020 through December 31, 2021, after which time the limit reverted to 12 times subscribed capital stock and surplus.
-As of December 31, 2022 and 2021, the CLF's statutory borrowing authority was \$17.2 billion and \$35.7 billion, respectively.
+The CLF is authorized by statute to borrow, from any source, an amount not to exceed 12 times its subscribed capital stock and surplus.
+As of December 31, 2023 and 2022, the CLF's statutory borrowing authority was \$20.2 billion and \$17.2 billion, respectively.

 As described above, the borrowing authority amounts are referenced to subscribed capital stock and surplus of the CLF.
 The CLF borrowing arrangement is exclusively with the Federal Financing Bank (FFB).
-The NCUA maintains a note purchase agreement with FFB on behalf of the CLF with a current maximum principal amount of \$25.0 billion.
+The NCUA maintains a note purchase agreement with FFB on behalf of the CLF with a current maximum principal amount of \$15.0 billion.
 Under the terms of its agreement, the CLF borrows from FFB as needed.
 Under terms prescribed by the note purchase agreement, the CLF executes promissory notes in amounts as necessary, the aggregate amount of which may not exceed its statutory borrowing authority, and renews them annually.
-Advances made under the current promissory notes can be made no later than March 31, 2023.
-The CLF borrowed \$0.0 in both 2021 and 2022.
+Advances made under the current promissory note can be made no later than March 31, 2024.
+The CLF borrowed \$1.0 million in 2023 and \$0 in 2022.

-9. RELATED PARTY TRANSACTIONS
+10. RELATED PARTY TRANSACTIONS

 The NCUA OF pays the salaries and related benefits of the CLF's employees, as well as the CLF's portion of building and operating costs.
 Reimbursements of these expenses are determined by applying a ratio of the CLF full-time equivalent employees to the NCUA total, with settlement and payment occurring quarterly.
 All other CLF reimbursement expenses are paid annually.
-The total amount charged by the NCUA was approximately \$1.1 million and \$918.9 thousand, respectively, for December 31, 2022 and 2021.
-Accounts payable includes approximately \$262.9 thousand and \$243.4 thousand, respectively, for December 31, 2022 and 2021, due to the NCUA OF for services provided.
+The total amount charged by the NCUA was approximately \$1.8 million and \$1.1 million, respectively, for December 31, 2023 and 2022.
+Accounts payable includes approximately \$496.0 thousand and \$262.9 thousand, respectively, for December 31, 2023 and 2022, due to the NCUA OF for services provided.

-Subsequent events have been evaluated through February 13, 2023, which is the date the financial statements were available to be issued.
-Management determined that there were no significant items to be disclosed as of December 31, 2022.
+Subsequent events have been evaluated through February 13, 2024, which is the date the financial statements were available to be issued.
+Management determined that there were no significant items to be disclosed as of December 31, 2023.

-OIG-23-04 National Credit Union Administration Community Development Revolving Loan Fund
+OIG-24-05 National Credit Union Administration Community Development Revolving Loan Fund

-Financial Statements as of and for the Years Ended December 31, 2022 and 2021 and Independent Auditors' Report
+Financial Statements as of and for the Years Ended December 31, 2023 and 2022, and Independent Auditors' Report

 Page

 INDEPENDENT AUDITORS' REPORT 1-3

-FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2022 and 2021:
+FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2023 AND 2022:

 Balance Sheets 4

 Statements of Operations 5

 Statements of Changes in Fund Balance 6

 Statements of Cash Flows 7

-Notes to the Financial Statements 8-13
+Notes to the Financial Statements 8-15